Come Back, Little Sheba (1952 film): Plot

 Doc Delaney is a recovering alcoholic married to Lola, a frumpy, middle-aged housewife.
 Doc had once been a promising medical student, but dropped out of college when Lola became pregnant with his child, marrying her because her father had thrown her out of the house.
 The child later died, and Lola was unable to have any more children.
 Doc spent the years drinking away the pain, in the process ruining his career and wasting his inheritance.
 Doc, now sober for one year, is polite but distant toward his wife, while a lonely and unhappy Lola sleeps late, dresses sloppily, and does not keep a tidy house.
-Every day she goes outside to call for her lost dog Little Sheba, whom she dreams about.
+Every day she goes outside to call for her lost dog Sheba, whom she dreams about.

 To make some money, Lola rents a room to Marie, a college student brimming with youthfulness and sexuality.
 One day Marie brings home Turk, a star on the track team, to model for an ad she is creating for a local athletic competition.
 Turk is wearing his track outfit which shows off his physique.
 Lola encourages the couple in their modeling session, but Doc, who walks in to find Turk under-dressed, thinks it borders on pornography.
 Doc disapproves of a hustler like Turk taking advantage of a virtuous young girl like Marie, but Lola defends him, pointing out that Marie is engaged to another young man, Bruce, who is away but due to return soon.

 As Marie's infatuation with Turk grows, Doc becomes agitated.
 Lola reminds him that Marie is much like she had been in her younger days, before she became "old, fat, and sloppy".
 Doc calms down, but still voices his disapproval of Marie seeing another boy while Bruce is away.
 One night, Turk and Marie return from having a few beers, with Turk having every intention of spending the night.
 Doc sees them together and, deeply upset, goes to the kitchen and looks at his bottle hidden in the cupboard.
 When Turk tries to force himself on Marie, she asks him to leave.
 His departure is unseen by Doc, who comes back to see the light go off under Marie's door.